Why we fear the results of success much more than success itself.

 Here are some examples of avoidance strategies around fear of success:

-- If you fear success at work, you may tend to avoid taking on big project or opportunities.
+- If you fear success at work, you may tend to avoid taking on big projects or opportunities.

 - You may also tend to shy away from compliments or praise, either avoiding situations like that entirely or quickly trying to shift the conversation back onto the other person.